TudorMurariu/Siemens-Internship-Problem-Set/README.md

  ![alt text](https://github.com/TudorMurariu/Siemens-Internship-Problem-Set/blob/main/JhonDataBase.PNG)

-A product can have only one quality sheet.
+A product can have only one quality sheet. <br>
 A product can be either a Milk_Box, a Fruit_Yoghurt or a Sour-Cream.

 **Problem 2**